Disorder-robust phase crystal in high-temperature superconductors stabilized by strong correlations

 Here $c_{i \sigma}^{\dagger}$ ($c_{i \sigma}$) is the creation (annihilation) operator of an electron with spin $\sigma$ at lattice site $i$ in a two-dimensional square lattice, $\mathbf{S}_i$ and $n_{i}$ are the spin and electron density operators, respectively, $\mu$ is the chemical potential fixing the average electron density, $\langle ij \rangle$ denotes nearest neighbor bonds, $J = 4t^2/U$ is the super-exchange interaction with $U$ being the onsite Hubbard repulsion strength, and $t_{ij}$ is the hopping amplitude for an electron from site $i$ to $j$, where we consider $t_{ij}=-t$ for nearest neighbor bonds and $t_{ij}=t^{\prime}$ for next-nearest neighbor bonds.
 For simplicity we express energies in units of $t$, lengths in units of the lattice spacing $a$, and set $\hbar=k_B=1$.
 Furthermore, ${\cal P}$ is the projection operator which prohibits double occupancies on each lattice site due to the strong onsite repulsive $U$.
 The effects of the projection operator can be implemented by the Gutzwiller approximation, where the Hamiltonian parameters are renormalized by statistical factors ensuring no double occupancy \cite{Zhang88}.
 The Gutzwiller approximation has been verified to agree well with variational Monte Carlo calculations, which treat the effects of the projection exactly \cite{Paramekanti01}, in both homogeneous systems \cite{Sensarma07,Fukushima08} and for bulk impurities \cite{Fukushima09}.
 In the presence of inhomogeneities, such as edges or disorder, the Gutzwiller approximation should be implemented with renormalization factors determined by the local electron density \cite{Garg08}.
 In this way, the Gutzwiller approximation becomes a powerful theoretical tool encapsulating the simultaneous effects of strong correlations and inhomogeneities.

 We perform a Gutzwiller inhomogeneous mean-field theory (GIMT) treatment of the Hamiltonian in Eq.~\eqref{eq:tJ} \cite{Garg08,Chakraborty14}.
-The super-exchange $J$ term gives rise to superconductivity with spin-singlet Cooper pairs living on nearest neighbor bonds, which can be represented by the local $d$- and extended $s$-wave pairing amplitudes \cite{Garg08}: $\Delta_{d,s}(i)=\sum_{\delta}\epsilon^{d,s}_{i\delta}\Delta_{i}^\delta$, where $\delta = \pm x, \pm y$ gives the four nearest neighbor directions, while $\epsilon^{d,s}_{i,\pm x}=1$ and $\epsilon^{d,s}_{i,\pm y}=-1,1$.
+The super-exchange $J$ term gives rise to superconductivity with spin-singlet Cooper pairs living on nearest neighbor bonds, which can be represented by the local $d$- and extended $s$-wave pairing amplitudes \cite{Garg08}: $\Delta_{d}(i)=0.25(\Delta_{i}^{+x}+\Delta_{i}^{-x}-\Delta_{i}^{+y}-\Delta_{i}^{-y})$ and $\Delta_{s}(i)=0.25(\Delta_{i}^{+x}+\Delta_{i}^{-x}+\Delta_{i}^{+y}+\Delta_{i}^{-y})$.
+Here $\Delta_i^\delta$ is the pairing amplitude on the nearest neighbor bond in direction $\delta$.
 We are further interested in the phase $\theta$ of the $d$-wave pairing amplitude characterized through $\Delta_d(i)=\left|\Delta_d(i)\right|\exp(i\theta)$.
 To quantify the effects of strong correlations, we compare our GIMT results with the results of standard weak-coupling Bogoliubov-de Gennes (BdG) calculations \cite{Zhubook}, where the important projection ${\cal P}$ in Eq.~\eqref{eq:tJ} is ignored and the only effect of the correlations is to create superconducting pairing.
 Finally, we introduce generic non-magnetic disorder by studying

 where $V_i$ is a site-dependent non-magnetic impurity potential drawn from a random distribution, such that $V_{i} \in [-V/2,V/2]$ uniformly, also known as Anderson disorder.
 Details of the GIMT and BdG methods, system geometry, and choice of the parameters are given in the Methods section.